Rucklab/webcbt-therapist/README.md

-# Online resource for therapists using Web-CBT
+# Online resource for therapists using OCD-NET and BDD-NET

-Treatment manuals and other resources for therapists using the Web-CBT platform.
-The plan is to publish this as a separate site to provide therapists with easy access to support.
+Treatment manuals and other resources for therapists using OCD-NET and BDD-NET.
 We have a separate repository for materials related to the treatment platform itself.